Stew Meat - 1 lb pack

 Comes in 1 lb packages.

-All orders will be processed within 24 hours after order is placed.
+All orders will be processed within 24 hours after order is placed or as soon as products are available.

 All shipped orders will be sent out via FedEx on the following MONDAY after order is placed.